react-page/react-page/docs/packages.md

 ### [@react-page/plugins-slate](https://www.npmjs.com/package/@react-page/plugins-slate)

 The text editing allows you to create and modify rich-text and is optimized for use with the React Page.
 We strongly encourage using our text editing solution.
+You can check more config options about this plugin [here](plugins/slate.md).

 <p>
   <figure align="center">